 The project applicant has not considered important alternative routes or fully taken advantage of underground transmission technologies.
 While Northern Pass proposes to bury 60 miles of the 192-mile route, primarily around the White Mountain National Forest, projects in New York and Vermont propose to fully bury comparable high-voltage transmission lines from eastern Canada to southern New England.

-The transmission line would pass through 32 New Hampshire communities, 31 of which have voted to oppose the project (a total of 33 New Hampshire communities have voted to oppose Northern Pass).
+The transmission line would pass through 31 New Hampshire communities, the majority of which have voted to oppose the project.

 The Presidential Permit process thus far has resulted in a draft environmental impact statement (DEIS) that was released in July 2015.
 While this document is foundational to all three permits, we do not expect to have a final DEIS until sometime in 2017.
 And even if both the Presidential Permit and Special Use Permit are granted, the project cannot be built without SEC certification.